March 30, 2016 by Rua Lupa

 The Black Lives Matter movement is a response to that in North America, First Nations / Native Americans are in the same situation.
 The equivalent in Europe is with the Romani, and in Australia, the Aborigine.

-There have been some improvements but it isn’t enough.
+There have been some improvements but it is not enough.
 Until we share the same access and same rights, more work needs to be done.
 Otherwise, what has happened in Syria, can happen here.
 Likely not in the same extent because how much of an unbalance there is in terms of resources to stand up against atrocities committed – and how much those from outside are willing to supply such a conflict.
 Which when you look at it closely, is incredibly hypocritical, as the Syrian conflict was supplied by American interests.

 People are people are people.
 We all share the same basic desire, and it is up to each of us to look for that common ground and build bridges, not war.
 Every person born into this world deserves a chance at a good life.
 And if their life has led to an adulthood of destruction – seek out its origin and help that person heal from the wounds of broken relationships.
 You do not get to Peace with violence.
 You get to Peace with Peace.
 As Violence only begets more Violence.